dougeby/IntuneDocs/InTuneDocs/EndUser/how-to-reconnect-a-compromised-android-device.md

 Your IT admin detected that you are using a rooted device.
 "Rooted" means that the device has been changed to enable access to the operating system, which can compromise security and might be a threat to your company resources.
 When this happens, your device can no longer access company resources.

 Still need help?
-Contact your IT administrator (check the [Company Portal website](http://portal.manage.microsoft.com) for contact information), or write the [Microsoft Android team](mailto:wintunedroidfbk@microsoft.com).
+Contact your IT admin (check the [Company Portal website](http://portal.manage.microsoft.com) for contact information), or write the [Microsoft Android team](mailto:wintunedroidfbk@microsoft.com).